sahithyandev/s1/src/content/docs/programming-fundamentals/b-book/08-algorithms.md

 ### Merge sort

-Recursive algorithm that continually splits a list in half.
+Recursive algorithm that continually splits a list in half and sorts them.

 - If the list is empty or has one item, it is sorted
 - If the list has more elements, the list is split in the middle and merge sort is recursively used on those parts
-- Once sorted, the halves are combined to create a new, sorted list
+- Once sorted, the halves are combined to create a sorted list

 ```py
 def merge_sort(a_list):